StackVista/stackstate-docs/getting_started.md

 ## Problems

-To quickly find the cause of any DEVIATING component, head to the right panel in the selected view where you can find the **Problems** section in the **View summary** tab.
-It reduces the cognitive flow and provides immediate understanding of ongoing problems.
-The Problems section will show you the cause of problems in your view.
-This summary is based on the components impacted in your current view combined with all \(potential\) causes.
-Problems are automatically clustered by their root cause.
+To quickly find the cause of any DEVIATING component, head to the right panel in the StackState UI where you can find the **Problems** section.
+It provides an immediate understanding of ongoing problems in your IT environment clustered by their root cause and will show you the probable cause of current problems.

+* The **View summary** and **Subview summary** tabs give an overview of problems based on the components impacted in the current view or subview.
+* The **Component details** lists all problems that involve the selected component.
+* The **Direct relation details** tab lists all problems that involve the selected direct relation, its source component or its target component.

 Problems and issues are displayed in the following order:

-* StackState prioritizes problems in order of creation date/time, with the oldest problem at the top of the list and the most recently created at the bottom.
+* Problems are listed in order of creation date/time, with the oldest problem at the top of the list and the most recently created at the bottom.
-* Component-specific issues grouped inside problems are displayed from the most recent ones at the top to the oldest at the bottom of the list.
+* The component-specific issues grouped inside each problem are displayed from the most recent ones at the top to the oldest at the bottom of the list.

-Not all components displayed in the problem panel are necessarily also visible in the current topology view.
+Not all components displayed in the problem panel are necessarily also visible in the current topology view or subview.
 To make the root cause of a problem visible, hover a mouse pointer over the component and select `show -> root cause` from the `Actions` menu.

 ➡️ [Learn more about problems](/use/problem-analysis/about-problems.md)